CCHA Community Incentive Program: Application Process

 Q: I have questions about the application and process.
 How can I get more information?

-A: Attend our applicant Q&A meeting on June 16, 2022, 3-4 pm.
+A: Attend our applicant Q&A meeting on May 26, 2023 from 10-11 am.
 Please contact PIAC@CCHAcares.com to be added to the invite or submit questions.

 Q: I’m having trouble with the application web form.
 Who do I contact for support?